MongoExpUser/AWS-RDS-MariaDB-Migration/README.md

 ### What is this repository for? ###
 * Deployment of AWS RDS MariaDB instances (primary & replica(s)) and related resources for database migration.
 * The number of replica can vary between 1 and 5.
-If the number of replica is set to zero on the **.tfvara file**, no replica is deployed.
+If the number of replica is set to zero on the **.tfvars file**, no replica is deployed.
 * Version 1.0

 ### Deployed resoures ###